Azure/aca-dotnet-workshop/docs/aca/00-workshop-intro/2-scenario-architecture.md

 ## Workshop Scenario

 In this workshop we will build a tasks management application following the microservices architecture pattern.
-This application will consist of 3 microservices where each microservice has certain capabilities to demonstrate how ACA and Dapr can simplify the building of a microservices application.
+This application will consist of three microservices where each microservice has certain capabilities to demonstrate how ACA and Dapr can simplify the building of a microservices application.
 Below is the architecture diagram of the application we are going to build in this workshop.

 ## Solution Architecture